mxagar/diffusion-examples/ddpm/blog_post.md

 In the next section, I will go deeper into the topic of **denoising diffusion models** and will introduce how **Stable Diffusion** works.

-## Deep Dive in Denoising Diffusion
+## Deep Dive into Denoising Diffusion

 Now, let's go deeper into the